cout/baby_metroid/NOTES.md

     |               | |
     FEDC BA98 7654 3210

-The enemy pointer is a 16-byte offset into bank $A0, pointing to the enemy header for the enemy to be spawned.
+### Enemy graphics set

-There is also a corresponding enemy graphics list in bank $B4; it must also be updated for the enemies to have the correct graphics.
+There is also a corresponding enemy graphics set in bank $B4; it must also be updated for the enemies to have the correct graphics.
 The format for each entry is: